simonmichael/hledger/MANUAL.md

     $ hledger --version
     hledger 0.19.3

-For more help with this, see the [Installation Guide](INSTALL.html).
+For more help with this, and other install options, see the [Installation Guide](INSTALL.html).

 ## Basic Usage